 Our appointed Data Protection Officer is Doug Janke.
-Doug can be contacted via the above address or phone number, or by emailing: firstname.lastname@example.org
+Doug can be contacted via the above address, or by emailing: firstname.lastname@example.org

 At Burma Campaign UK we take your privacy very seriously and we’re committed to protecting your personal information that you’ve shared with us.

 The statement below explains how we collect and use the information which you give us.

 Our aim is to safeguard your privacy whilst providing a personalised and valuable experience.
 Collecting personal information is necessary if we are to satisfy the expectations and requirements of our supporters.
 It’s also a legal requirement for some of the things we do such as processing donations.

 - We will collect, process and use the personal data that you share with us in a way that is fair, transparent, and honest.